 - 24+ advanced learning loans: equality impact assessment - underlying data

-We’ve published a regular briefing on our progress with the changes since April 2012.
-For the latest updates, see 24+ Advanced Loans monthly briefings.
+We’ve published a regular briefing on how we’ve achieved changes since April 2012.
+For the latest updates, see 24+ advanced loans monthly briefings.
 Earlier briefings are listed below:

 - Monthly briefing - April 2012

 - Monthly briefing - October 2012